S-B-Iqbal/Spindle-Detection/README.md

 ### 3. Snore Detection:

    - *Spindle Analysis:*
-        - I perform Spindle Analysis from a 'Signal Processing' perspecive.
+        - Spindle detection is performed from an 'Information' perspective.
    - *Loss Based Approach:*
-        - Snore detection model is built using the Error Loss for each Time-Stamp.
+        - Detection is performed with respect to pre-set threshold.